 - The Statewide Water Conservation and Strategic Planning Division within ADWR, which includes Drought Planning, Statewide Water Conservation, Environmental Planning, Regional Strategic Planning and Resources Assessment Planning, assisted rural Arizona in assessing existing water resources and developing realistic plans for future needs.
 The first annual water Community Water Systems plans and annual water use reports were submitted to the Department in 2007.
-These reports will provide information and data to help assess needs and identify programs for water resources management throughout Arizona. - Created the Statewide Water Advisory Group (SWAG) to investigate the potential for establishing special water management areas in rural Arizona watersheds.
-These management areas would be locally designed and implemented with oversight provided by ADWR. - Four proposals that originated in the Statewide Water Advisory Group (SWAG) were passed by the Legislature this year and will become law in August: - (1) Providing counties the authority to require new subdivisions to demonstrate an adequate water supply before they are approved; - (2) Establishing a water supply development revolving fund to assist communities in need to import water for augmentation purposes; - (3) Allowing the Director of ADWR to deny new wells that would spread contaminated groundwater to existing wells; and - (4) Establishing a committee to develop plans for a special water district in the Upper San Pedro groundwater basin and submit a request for district formation, a governing board and a taxing authority to the local ballot within five years.
+These reports will provide information and data to assess needs and identify programs for water resources management throughout Arizona. - Provided informational workshops to County and local officials regarding the positive benefits of adopting an adequacy requirement for their jurisdiction as a result of legislation which originated from the Statewide Water Advisory Group (SWAG) last year.
+This work was in preparation for the development of a Rules package required in the legislation to facilitate the implementation of the local ordinances.

-Statewide Conservation
+Conservation Program